dgasmith/opt_einsum/docs/source/ex_dask_reusing_intermediaries.rst

     >>> oe.contract(contraction2, *np_ops2)
     array(-75.55902751)

-But if we use dask arrays we can combine the two operations, so let's set those
+However, if we use dask arrays we can combine the two operations, so let's set those
 up:

 .. code-block:: python